ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # Message Transport

-ACME uses a combination of HTTPS and JWS to create a messaging layer with a few important security properties.

 Communications between an ACME client and an ACME server are done over HTTPS, using JWS to provide some additional security properties for messages sent from the client to the server.
 HTTPS provides server authentication and confidentiality.
-With some ACME-specific extensions, JWS provides authentication of the client's request payloads, anti-replay protection, and a degree of integrity for the HTTPS request URI.
+With some ACME-specific extensions, JWS provides authentication of the client's request payloads, anti-replay protection, and integrity for the HTTPS request URI.

 ## HTTPS Requests

-Each ACME function is accomplished by the client sending a sequence of HTTPS requests to the server, carrying JSON messages {{RFC2818}}{{RFC7159}}.
+Each ACME function is accomplished by the client sending a sequence of HTTPS requests to the server, carrying JSON messages {{!RFC2818}}{{!RFC7159}}.
 Use of HTTPS is REQUIRED.
-Clients SHOULD support HTTP public key pinning {{RFC7469}}, and servers SHOULD emit pinning headers.
+Clients SHOULD support HTTP public key pinning {{?RFC7469}}, and servers SHOULD emit pinning headers.
 Each subsection of
 {{certificate-management}} below describes the message formats used by the function, and the order in which messages are sent.